grafana/loki/docs/clients/promtail/README.md

 "[Operations > Observability](../../operations/observability.md)" to get a list of exported metrics.

-## Promtail web server config
+### Promtail web server config

-The web server exposed by Promtail can be configured in the promtail `.yaml` config file:
+The web server exposed by Promtail can be configured in the Promtail `.yaml` config file:

 ```yaml
 server: